 Introduction

-Body vibrations is a term used when vibrations (mechanical oscillations) of any frequency are transferred to the human body.
-People are exposed to many different types of vibrations in their daily lives, for example, just think of the time spent in a vehicle (car, train, plane, motorcycle, etc.) or the use of power tools.
-There are vibrations due to the type of work, which leads to a potential form of professional risk, particularly after years of exposure [1].
+Body vibration is a term used when vibrations (mechanical oscillations) of any frequency are transferred to the human body.
+People are exposed to many different types of vibrations in their daily lives; for example, consider the time spent in a vehicle (car, train, plane, motorcycle, etc.) or the use of power tools.
+Vibration experienced as part of a particular type of work can become a potential form of professional risk, particularly after years of exposure [1].

 Humans are exposed to vibration through a contact surface that is in a mechanical vibrating state.
-In recent years, human exposure to vibrations has increased progressively with the development of agricultural, industrial mechanization, and the use of vehicles.
+In recent years, human exposure to vibrations has increased progressively with the development of agricultural, industrial mechanisation and the use of vehicles.

-In recent decades, vehicles have increased, and many people spend at least an hour in a vehicle during the day, so it has become crucial to analyze the phenomenon of vibrations caused by those types of stress on the human body.
-The mechanical vibrations are produced by the oscillatory movement of a body around a position of equilibrium; they are characterized by the frequency (Hz), the amplitude (m/s2), and the time of exposure of the body to vibrations.
+Due to this increased use of vehicles in recent decades, many people spend at least an hour a day in a vehicle, so it has become crucial to analyse the phenomenon of vibration and the types of stress it might place on the human body.
+Mechanical vibrations are produced by the oscillatory movement of a body around a position of equilibrium; they are characterised by frequency (Hz), amplitude (m/s2) and the length of time that the body is exposed to the vibration.

-In most cases, vibrations are unwanted effects, which can dissipate energy and create noise.
-The study of the impact of vibrations is a very complex phenomenon [2]-[4], there are many researchers focused on the effects of vibrations on certain parts of the human body [5], [6].
-These studies consist of the analysis and control of all possible interferences of the vibrations with the human body that cause discomfort and negatively affect the activities and the well-being of a person, also considering the effects due to a prolonged exposure over the years.
+In most cases, vibrations are unwanted effects that can dissipate energy and create noise.
+The study of the impact of vibrations is very complex [2]-[4]; there are many researchers focused on the effects of vibrations on certain parts of the human body [5], [6].
+These studies consist of the analysis and control of all possible ways the vibrations might interfere with the human body to cause discomfort or negatively affect the activities and well-being of a person, including consideration of the effects due to a prolonged exposure over years.
 There are different effects if the human body is exposed to short-term or long-term vibrations.
-In the first case, the vibrations cause small physiological effects such as an increase in heart rate or an increase in muscle tension.
-In the second case, they produce effects such as alteration of the vertebral column, degenerative processes of the lumbar segments, arthrosis, problems of the digestive system, and problems with the genital and urinary system [7], [8].
+In the first case, the vibrations cause small physiological effects, such as an increase in heart rate or an increase in muscle tension.
+In the second case, they produce effects such as alteration of the vertebral column, degenerative processes of the lumbar segments, arthrosis, problems of the digestive system and problems with the genital and urinary system [7], [8].

-Some international regulations supervise the exposure of a human being to different sources of vibration.
-The ISO 2631-1 [9] and ISO 5349 [10] are the reference standards for the analysis of human exposure to vibrations.
-The standards define methods and quantify the vibrations transmitted to the body concerning the well-being and human health.
-The standards do not indicate limits of vibration exposure, but they describe vibration assessment methods for exposure risk that can be used as a basis for determining these limits.
-It is possible to distinguish the standards ISO 2631-1 and ISO 5349 for the type of vibration and the part of the human body of interest exposed to vibrations:
+Some international regulations supervise the exposure of human beings to different sources of vibration.
+ISO 2631-1 [9] and ISO 5349 [10] are the reference standards for the analysis of human exposure to vibrations.
+The standards define methods and quantify the vibrations transmitted to the body with regard to human health and well-being.
+The standards do not indicate limits of vibration exposure, but they do describe vibration assessment methods for exposure risk that can be used as a basis for determining these limits.
+ISO 2631-1 and ISO 5349 each address different types of vibration and different affected body parts:

-ISO 2631-1 assesses exposure to whole-body vibration, "whole-body Vibration" WBV [11], [12].
+ISO 2631-1 assesses exposure to whole-body vibration (WBV) [11], [12].

-ISO 5349 evaluates exposure to vibration transmitted to the upper limbs (hand-arm vibration system), "Hand Transmitted Vibration" HTV.
+ISO 5349 evaluates exposure to vibration transmitted to the upper limbs, known as hand–arm vibration or hand-transmitted vibration (HTV).